benamos216/PP5/README.md

 All testing has been done manually.
 Tests were carried out to ensure that each function or feature should behave the way it should.
 For example, if it should redirect to another page.
 Any errors were then, debugged and retested until the correct outcome was happening.
 Even when the correct outcome happens, testing was still done to ensure it was not an anolmaly and prefromed as it was intended.

 # Bugs
+Upon deployment, there were no known bugs, however there was some issues during development, these were as follows;

+    - Checkout Success - Page didn't load onto the checkout success page upon payment, redirected the user straight back to the checkout page with items still in their basket.
+Issue with the webhooks with Stripe payments.
+Reworked along with Code Institutes Boutique Ado to ensure they were working correctly.

+    -

 # Deployment
+Site has been deployed to Heroku to host the site and display it.
+For the site to function properly, upon deployment several actions were taken to ensure all was working correctly.

+Firstly database has been migrated to ElephantSQL as a PostgresSQL service.
+Database URL is also saved within Heroku's environment variable.

+Secondly we used Amazon's AWS services to create an S3 bucket to host static and media files, static files are automatically loaded to the S3, while media files were manually loaded.
+Again Variables were added to within Heroku's environment variables.

+Also any other environment variables that are required were also added to Heroku's config var.

+We also linked up our github repository to Heroku, so that any changes that are made can be deployed to the live site.

+Within settings.py Debug was set to false, and If statements were formed for database, static and media files so that if we are in development (Gitpod), only development settings would be used, otherwise live environments are used.
+This allows for changes to be made and checked without affecting the live site until needed.
+If changes are made, they are push through gitpod, and with Heroku on automatic deployment, it will load straight to the live site.

 # Credits
 - Inspired by Code Institutes Boutique Ado.